Mayo Clinic Study of Aging

 The Mayo Clinic Study of Aging and the Alzheimer's Disease Research Center at Mayo Clinic are offering a data sharing opportunity for qualified researchers.

-Since it began in 2004, the Study of Aging has enrolled more than 5,000 residents of Olmsted County, Minnesota, without a previous diagnosis of dementia in their medical record who were 30 to 89 years old at the time of enrollment.
-About 2,800 people are active participants in the study.
+The Mayo Clinic Study of Aging has enrolled more than 5,000 residents of Olmsted County, Minnesota, without a previous diagnosis of dementia in their medical record who were 30 to 89 years old at the time of enrollment.
+About 3,100 people are active participants in the study.

 The Alzheimer's Disease Research Center actively follows and examines yearly about 600 people with mild cognitive impairment and dementia related to Alzheimer's disease, cerebrovascular disease, Lewy body disease and frontotemporal degeneration.